 - 5. The community engagement process for the charter included: - 5.1.
-October 2019 community engagement focused on future uses and activities within Market Square (outcomes report presented to Council in December 2019). - 5.2.
-Four workshops with key stakeholders including representatives of National Trust, Citizens for Melbourne, CoM Parks and Gardens Advisory Committee, QVM Committee of Trustees and QVM P/L Renewal Committee. - 5.3.
-Workshop with Wurundjeri Woi-wurrung Cultural Heritage Aboriginal Corporation, Bunurong Land Council Aboriginal Corporation, Boon Wurrung Land and Sea Aboriginal Corporation, and representation from the QVM Committee of Trustees. - 5.4.
-QVM P/L Board Renewal Sub Committee endorsed the Charter at their meeting of 3 April 2020.
+2014-15 Master Plan engagement outcomes on open space within the precinct, along with continued consultation with Traditional Owner groups, traders, and other key stakeholders such as the CoM Parks and Gardens Advisory Committee in 2018 and 2019. - 5.2.
+October 2019 community engagement which provided an opportunity to test and validate the previous ideas identified for Market Square, and seek other items for the development of the charter (outcomes report presented to Council in December 2019). - 5.3.
+Four workshops with key stakeholders including representatives of National Trust, Citizens for Melbourne, CoM Parks and Gardens Advisory Committee, QVM Committee of Trustees and QVM P/L Renewal Committee. - 5.4.
+Workshop with Wurundjeri Woi-wurrung Cultural Heritage Aboriginal Corporation, Bunurong Land Council Aboriginal Corporation, Boon Wurrung Land and Sea Aboriginal Corporation, and representation from the QVM Committee of Trustees. - 6.
+In accordance with governance arrangements, the April meeting of the QVM Renewal Committee recommended the Charter and Aboriginal place name for Market Square be endorsed by Council.